-Self-Certification of Real Property Ownership [24 CFR 5.618(b)(2)]
+Self-Certification of Real Property Ownership [24 CFR 5.618(b)(2); Notice PIH 2023-27]

-The PHA must determine whether a family has present ownership in real property that is suitable for occupancy for purposes of determining whether the family is compliant with the asset limitation described in Chapters 3 and 13.
-At admission and reexam, the PHA may accept a self-certification from the family that the family does not have any present ownership in any real property that is suitable for occupancy.
-If the family declares they have present ownership in real property, the PHA must obtain third-party verification.
+The PHA must determine whether a family has present ownership in real property that is suitable for occupancy for purposes of determining whether the family is compliant with the asset limitation described in Chapters 3, the PHA may accept a self-certification from the family stating that the family does not have any present ownership in any real property.
+If the family certifies that they do not have any present ownership interest in real property, the PHA may take that as sufficient to determine the family is not out of compliance with the real property restriction If the family declares they have present ownership in real property, the PHA must obtain third-party verification of the family's legal right to reside in the property, the effective legal authority to sell the property, and whether the property is suitable for occupancy by the family as a residence.